Contact and information

-Applications are invited from candidates who have completed or are in the process of completing a Master degree in chemistry, biology, informatics, or some related field.
-For detailed requirements please visit the pages of the application portal.
+Applications are invited from candidates who have completed or are in the process of completing a Master degree in biology, biotechnology, medicine, molecular medicine, chemistry, computer science, engineering, mathematics, physics, or some related field.
+For details on eligibility and application process please see tabs "Eligibility" and "Application manual".
+For further information please visit the pages of the.

 PhD researchers are fully funded through an initial 3-year working contract with the MDC.
 In many cases contracts are extended for an additional year.
 All PhD researchers are expected to complete their doctoral research and thesis in 4 years.
 Salaries are competitive to national standards and there are no tuition fees.

-The MDC is situated in Campus Berlin-Buch, a modern science and biotechnology park with a clear focus on biomedicine and various opportunities for child-care facilities and schools.
+The MDC is situated at two locations in Berlin: majority of infrastructure is located on Campus Berlin-Buch, a modern science and biotechnology park with a clear focus on biomedicine.
+Since April 2019, the laboratories and offices of the BIMSB-MDC are located on the campus of Humboldt-Universität in Berlin Mitte.
 Berlin is one of the most vibrant cities located in the heart of Europe.
 With a population of 3.4 million people, Berlin offers an incredible load of entertainment and sports activities, making it a popular destination to visit and live in.

 We have set up a multi-step recruitment process with the goal of identifying people with right mix of skills, experience, and future potential.
-In general, this involves an assessment of the paper application based on academic accomplishments and professional experience, structured interviews, presentations, and on site visits.
+This involves an assessment of the paper application based on academic accomplishments and professional experience, structured interviews, presentations, and on site visits.